OASI: Objective-Aware Surrogate Initialization for Multi-Objective Bayesian Optimization in TinyML Keyword Spotting: Experimental result

 Fig. \ref{fig:initialization} shows how different initialization methods affect MOBO.
 LHS, Random, and Sobol spread points across the space but ignore the objectives, so the surrogate often starts with uninformative data.
 OASI, by contrast, uses MOSA to generate candidates guided by accuracy and size, giving the surrogate a stronger start and leading to better trade-offs under tight budgets.

-Fig. \ref{fig: progressVstime} shows the progression of validation accuracy and hypervolume over time.
-OASI consistently outperforms LHS, Random, and Sobol, achieving higher accuracy and hypervolume from the start.
-This advantage comes from its objective-aware seeding, which supplies the surrogate with Pareto-relevant candidates early on, leading to faster convergence and sustained improvements.
+Fig. \ref{fig:progressVstime} illustrates the progression of best validation accuracy and hypervolume under different initialization strategies.

-Fig. \ref{fig:combined_objective} shows the combined objective $J(h)$ from Eq.~\ref{eq: J(h)}, where lower values indicate better trade-offs between accuracy and size.
-OASI achieves and maintains the lowest $J$, reflecting the best accuracy–size trade-off; Sobol improves in steps but remains above OASI, LHS plateaus higher, and Random is consistently worst.
-The distribution in Fig.~\ref{fig:box} further highlights OASI’s advantage, showing tighter spread and more reliable outcomes compared to the broader variability of LHS and Random.
+The combined objective score $J(h)$ is shown in Fig. \ref{fig:combined_objective}, where lower values represent better trade-offs between accuracy and size.
+OASI achieves and maintains the lowest value of J, indicating the best accuracy-size trade-off; Sobol improves incrementally but remains higher than OASI, LHS levels off at a higher value, and Random performs worst in all cases.
+The plot in Fig. \ref{fig:box} further emphasizes the advantage of OASI by showing a tighter spread and better results compared to the variability of LHS and Random.

-Table \ref{tab: performance} compares initialization methods by hypervolume (HV), generational distance (GD), and runtime.
+In the bi-objective space $(f_1,f_2)=(-\mathrm{Acc},\mathrm{Flash})$, performance is quantified by hypervolume (HV) and generational distance (GD).
+HV measures dominated objective space relative to a reference point; GD measures convergence to the reference Pareto front.
+Table \ref{tab:performance} compares initialization methods by hypervolume (HV), generational distance (GD), and runtime.
 OASI yields the highest HV and lowest GD (zero), demonstrating superior convergence to the Pareto front, with only marginally higher runtime than others.
-A Kruskal–Wallis test \cite{kim2014statistical} ($H=5.40$, $p=0.144$, $\eta^2=0.0007$) and Dunn’s post-hoc analysis (as illustrated in Table \ref{tab: Dunn}) confirmed no significant differences at $\alpha=0.05$, but OASI still showed consistently stable results.